So when a flare turns painful, you want relief -- ASAP. Having some remedies on hand can soothe your sore skin when you need it the most.

 Otherwise, try these self-care tips for the pain and itch.

 Quench thirsty skin.
 Your psoriasis may be uncomfortable because your skin is dry, scaly, and inflamed.
 A moisturizer is your friend.
 Thicker or greasier is usually better.
 Pick creams and ointments that come in a tub or tube.
 Lotions, on the other hand, tend to be watered down.
 Look for moisturizers with an ingredient called ceramide.
 Even something as basic as petroleum jelly can help your skin and lock in moisture.

 Soften scales.
-Lotions with salicylic, lactic, or glycolic acids can break up dead skins cells that build up on psoriasis plaques.
+Lotions with salicylic, lactic, or glycolic acids can break up dead skin cells that build up on psoriasis plaques.
 Slather it on at night and cover the area with plastic wrap.
-This helps keep the lotion in place so you skin absorbs it better.
+This helps keep the lotion in place so your skin absorbs it better.

 Turn up the heat.
 The ingredient that makes chili peppers hot can ease pain.
 Check your drugstore for products with capsaicin.
 This can block nerve endings that transmit pain.
 One study showed it may help psoriasis pain, redness, swelling and other symptoms.

 Knock out itch.
 Several over-the-counter medications can control itch -- which can feel more like a burning or biting feeling when you have psoriasis.
 Ask your pharmacist for lotions and creams with pramoxine or menthol.
 Hydrocortisone, a mild steroid, can help, too.

 Resist the urge to scratch.
 That only makes it worse and can injure your skin, which makes it hurt even more.